Mapuche history: Technology

 Tools are known to have been relatively simple, most of them were made of wood, stone or — more rarely — of copper or bronze.
 Mapuche used a great variety of tools made of pierced stones.
-Volcanic scoria, a common rock in Southern Chile, was preferentially used to make tools, possibly because it is ease to shape.
+Volcanic scoria, a common rock in Southern Chile, was preferentially used to make tools, possibly because it is easy to shape.
 Mapuches used both individual digging sticks and large and heavy trident-like plows that required many men to use in agriculture.
 Another tool used in agriculture were maces used to destroy clods and flatten the soil.

 The Mapuche canoes or wampus were made of hollow trunks.
 In the Chiloé Archipelago another type of watercraft was common: the dalca.
 Dalcas were made of planks and were mainly used for seafaring while wampus were used for navigating rivers and lakes.
 It is not known what kind of oars early Mapuches presumably used.

 There are various reports in the 16th century of Mapuches using gold adornments.
 This tradition may be unrelated to Inca influence as the Mapuche word milla is unrelated those of the Andean languages.
 Gold was the most important metal in Pre-Hispanic Mapuche culture.

-Early Hispanic period (1536–1598)
+Early Hispanic period (1535–1598)

-First contacts (1536–1550)
+Diego de Almagro Campaign (1535–1537)

 The Spanish expansion into Chile was an offshoot of the conquest of Peru.
-Diego de Almagro amassed a large expedition of about 500 Spaniards and thousands of yanaconas and arrived at the Aconcagua Valley in 1536.
+Diego de Almagro amassed a large expedition of about 500 Spaniards and thousands of yanaconas and arrived at the Copiapó Valley in 1535 and at Aconcagua Valley in 1536.
 From there he sent Gómez de Alvarado south in charge of a scouting troop.
 Alvarado reached the Itata River where he engaged in the Battle of Reynogüelén with local Mapuches.
-Alvarado then returned north and Diego de Almagro's expedition returned to Peru since they had not found the riches they expected.
+Alvarado then returned north and Diego de Almagro's expedition returned to Peru due the ferocity of the Mapuches, and they had not found the riches they expected.